-The DURA program is a funding program run by the Faculty of Science to fund undergraduate students to undertake research in labs for 16 weeks over the summer.
-The program is funded by donor money and in it’s first year has funded six of York’s top Science students.
+The DURA program was created by the Faculty of Science to fund undergraduate students to undertake research in labs for 16 weeks over the summer.
+The program is funded by donations.
 It is open to all students in Science at York with an ultimate goal of specifically encouraging international students, who would not normally be eligible for the NSERC USRA award, to undertake research in labs at York.

 Capstone Project Courses

 Most honours programs require a final year project course.
 These are for-credit courses (i.e. you pay for them and they count towards meeting your required credits) and they typically involve working fairly independently on a research project that you have planned with the help of a supervising professor.
 The projects vary according to your interests and those of your supervisor, and sometimes they lead to publications in scientific journals or conference proceedings.